lipshutzlab/labwebsite/_pages/team.md

 </p>
 </div>

-<h2>Graduate students</h2>
+<h2>Prospective graduate students</h2>

 <div>
     <!-- <img src="images/team/avatar.png" alt="You?" width="250" height="250"> -->
     <p>To join the lab as a graduate student, you must be in a Ph.D. program
   at Baylor College of Medicine or Rice University.
-Programs to consider include the Neuroscience or Quantitative & Computational Biosciences Ph.D. programs at Baylor College of Medicine or the Electrical and Computer Engineering Ph.D. program at Rice University.
 If you are in one of these programs, email <a href="mailto:lipshutz@gmail.com">lipshutz@gmail.com</a> for rotation opportunities.
 </p>
 </div>